redhat-openshift-ecosystem/operator-pipelines/docs/first-time-run.md

 ### Common for all the pipelines:

 #### Registry Credentials
-The pipelines can optionally be configured to push images to a remote private registry.
+The pipelines can optionally be configured to push and pull images to/from a remote private registry.
 The user must create an auth secret containing the docker config.
 This secret can then be passed as a workspace named `registry-credentials` when invoking the pipeline.

 ```bash